ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: Get Contact Info
-Retrieve contact information for an incidents owner and members or those from a task
+Retrieves contact information of the owner and members of an incident or task.

  ![screenshot: fn-utilities-get-contact-info ](./screenshots/fn-utilities-get-contact-info.png)